rozek/raspi-pico-kaluma-neopixel/README.md

 ![](RasPi-Pico-with-Neopixel-Matrix_bb.png)

-Please note, that the shown Neopixel display geometry is just an example - please, consider the individual examples for their actually expected geometry.
+Please note, that the shown Neopixel display is just an example - please, consider the individual examples for their actually expected LED geometry.

 The following tests assume a LED string connected to Pin 19.
 Just copy them into your clipboard, paste them into the Kaluma Web IDE and "Upload":